MOHIT123444/Quizzy/README.md

 # Quizzy
-Quizzy  is a interactive simple html based web application.
-Quizzy is a web-based quiz platform designed to offer a simple and fun quiz experience.
+Quizzy  is a interactive simple html based web application. link for the website : https://visionary-fox-fdb7ef.netlify.app/ Quizzy is a web-based quiz platform designed to offer a simple and fun quiz experience.
 This project allows users to register, log in, and participate in quizzes across various categories.
 The main objective of this project is to build a straightforward yet engaging application using only HTML and CSS.
 #**Features**
 Login & Register: Users can create an account or log in to access their personalized experience.